SixSq/old.sixsq.github.com/_jobs/job-200-pre-sales-engineer.md

 * 5+ years Technical experience with Edge & Cloud Solutions and/or SaaS Services
 * 5+ years of experience in managing, integrating or building/developing/deploying applications.
 * BS degree or equivalent; advanced degree desirable in Computer Science or Technology related degree.
-* Fluency in French and English .
-Other languages are an asset
+* Fluency in French and English.
+Other languages are an asset.

 Equivalent qualifications will be considered.
 Be creative!